Independent set and matching permutations: Introduction

 If there are some repetitions among the $a_i$ then $\pi$ is not unique.
 For example, the sequence $(5,10,10,5,1)$ has associated with it each of the sequences $51423$, $54123$, $51432$ and $54132$.
 (Here and elsewhere we present permutations in one-line notation, so for example $51423$ represents the permutation $\pi$ with $\pi(1)=5$, $\pi(2)=1$, et cetera.)

 This association was introduced by Alavi, Malde, Schwenk and Erd\H{o}s in \cite{AMSE}, where they proposed using it to investigate sequences associated with graphs.
-For example, let ${\mathcal I}_m$ denote the set of (simple, finite) graphs $G$ with $\alpha(G)=m$, that is, whose largest independent set (set of mutually non-adjacent vertices) has size $m$.
-The {\em independent set sequence} of $G \in {\mathcal I}_m$ is the sequence $(i_k(G))_{k=1}^m$ where $i_k(G)$ is the number of independent sets of size $k$ in $G$.
+For example, let $G$ be a (simple, finite) graph with $\alpha(G)=m$, that is, whose largest independent set (set of mutually non-adjacent vertices) has size $m$.
+The {\em independent set sequence} of $G$ is the sequence $(i_k(G))_{k=1}^m$ where $i_k(G)$ is the number of independent sets of size $k$ in $G$.
 Say that $\pi$ is an {\em independent set permutation} of $G$ if $\pi$ is one of the permutations that can be associated to the independent set sequence of $G$ via (\ref{perm-assoc}).
 (We do not consider $i_0(G)$, as it equals $1$ for every $G$.)

 The main theorem of \cite{AMSE} is that all $m!$ permutations of $[m]$ are independent set permutations. \begin{thm} \cite{AMSE} Given $m \geq 1$ and a permutation $\pi$ of $[m]$, there is a graph $G$ with $\alpha(G)=m$ and with